There is no magic formula for ranking a website in Google neither there is anyone that can tell you how long it will take to get to the first pages.

 I have seen this many times before and what I try to explain to my clients is the importance of page titles especially for not so strong websites.

 Take for example the post you are reading:

 The title I have chosen ‘How long does it take to rank on Google’ is an SEO optimized title i.e. there are people looking for this term in Google and it does contain keywords.

 I made this choice because I know from experience that I have more chances for getting a good ranking for this term (in the next couple of weeks) rather than for a non-optimized title i.e. ‘Don’t expect to see your website in the first page of Google anytime soon’.

 If you have a really strong website and profile then it’s possible to rank for non-optimized titles pretty fast but if this is not the case, you can be more selective with your titles and get better results in less time.

-In terms of time needed to rank, an in-depth article about a topic has more chances of ranking higher than a shorter article about the same topic.
+Content length is an indirect ranking factor.
+An in-depth article about a topic has more chances of ranking higher than a shorter article about the same topic.

 A post published on a website that already has a number of quality published posts will probably rank faster than an article published on a website with only a few published posts.

-SEO is important – On Page and Off page SEO play a very important role not only for ranking a new post or website but also on how long it will take to rank.
-A carefully designed SEO Campaign will also speed up the time needed for new pages or posts to rank in Google.
+On Page and Off page SEO play a very important role not only for ranking a new post or website but also on how long it will take to rank.

 What can you do to achieve better rankings in Google?